 - Basic health services

 These services are the ones that are required for you to have a safe place to recover.
 Your counselor will handle any medication that you need for a co-existing mental disorder or any other health issue you might have.
 Medications will be kept safely by the staff and distributed exactly when you need them.
 Doctor’s appointments will be handled either inside or outside the center.
-Usually, a halfway house will have a transportation staff that takes you where you need to go in the early days of the program.
+Usually, a halfway house will have a transportation staff that takes you where you need to go.
 As time goes on, you’ll be allowed to have your own car and be trusted with more responsibilities.

 Enhanced services provided by a halfway house in Florida include a long list of things that these centers do to greatly improve the lives of their residents.
 Transportation and employment services are just two of the services often provided to you by a halfway house as you rebuild your life.
 For example, you may talk to a social worker who can help you obtain employment in your community.
 They will function just like a regular employment counselor who can help you re-start your work life.